Freebox-Apps/bitrise-step-version-extractor-android/README.md

-# Get versionName and versionCode on Android
+# Get versionName and versionCode from an Android Project

 Extracts the version name and the version code from the Android project.
 It is useful if the versionName and versionCode values are defined somewhere else.
 Therefore, this step uses a Gradle task to print these two values.
-It supports only Groovy files for now.
+It supports Groovy and kotlin DSL.

 ## How to use this Step